 Choose healthy breads, cereals, and pasta, such as:

-- Whole-grain breads and rolls, such as whole-wheat, pumpernickel, or 7-grain (Read the label to make sure the first ingredient is whole wheat/whole grain.)
+- Whole-grain breads and rolls (Read the label to make sure the first ingredient is whole wheat/whole grain.)

 - All bran, 100% bran, and Shredded Wheat cereals (Look for cereals with at least 4 grams of fiber per serving.)